 "Hey, do you have a bathroom?"
 The man asked.

-Jay saw the cop car pull into the driveway of one of the houses on the street.
+Jay saw the cop car pull into the driveway of a house on the street nearby.
 Another cop car sped up to that house shortly after.
 Jay looked back at the man behind him.
 He made sure his phone was on him.
 "Yeah.
 I'll show you where it is."

 Jay and the neighbor walked out of view of the camera, their footsteps becoming distant.
 Then, the room was quiet.